 Better Scalability

 It is hard to scale on-premise platforms as they are constrained by existing hardware, network capabilities, and so on.
 With PaaS, on the other hand, you can simply purchase additional capacity and start leveraging it instantaneously.
-Thus, reducing the amount of hassle involved in scaling your solution.
+Thus, reducing the amount of hassle involved in scaling your software.

 Freedom to Experiment